terrier-org/terrier-core/doc/configure_indexing.md

 ### Choice of Indexers

-Terrier supports three types of indexing: *classical two-pass*, *single-pass* and *MapReduce*.
+Terrier supports three types of indexing: *classical two-pass*, and *single-pass*.
 All three methods create an identical inverted index, that produces identical retrieval effectiveness.
 However, they differ on other characteristics, namely their support for query expansion, and the scalability and efficiency when indexing large corpora.
 The choice of indexing method is likely to be driven by your need for query expansion, and the scale of the data you are working with.
 In particular, only classical two-pass indexing directly creates a direct index, which is used for query expansion.
 However, classical two-pass indexing doesn't scale to large corpora (maximum practical is about 25 million documents).
 Single pass indexing is faster, but doesn't create a direct index.
-MapReduce indexing can be used when you have very large data (e.g. 50+ million documents), and already have an existing Hadoop cluster.
-If you do create an index that doesn't have a direct index, you can create one later using `--inverted2direct` option of TrecTerrier
+If you do create an index that doesn't have a direct index, you can create one later using the `inverted2direct` command of Terrier.

 ### Classical two-pass indexing